 Men’s are a bit wider then women’s but they leave room for thick socks in the winter.

-You don’t want them to oversized becuase then they flop around and make it hard to walk.
-Trust me I can’t where my husbands for very long without getting grumpy.
-Lets not get into him making me where his winterized ones when we go hunting.
+You don’t want them to oversized because then they flop around and make it hard to walk.
+Trust me I can’t wear my husbands for very long without getting grumpy.
+Let’s not get into him making me were his winterized ones when we go hunting.

 Have you tried to climb a tree stand later with boots that are to big!